Marimba- & Mbira-Music from Zimbabwe

 AFRO JAZZ YOUTH ORCHESTRA at festivals, schools & universities.

 They play Marimbas, Mbiras, Sax, Klarinette, Trumpet, Guitar, Bass, Ngoma (South African bass drum) , Hosho (pumpkin rattles), Nyunganyunga /Karimba, Percussion, Drums & Vocals

 The name “Kutinya“ evolved from the fastidious and euphoric Marimba play art, which makes the listeners jump up from their seats!

-Nicholas Manomano (aka.
-NicMan), the popular, multi-talented and great Marimba virtuoso, was born 1976 in Murehwa, an agricultural village, where he received his primary and secondary education.
+Nicholas Manomano, the popular great Marimba virtuoso, was born 1976 in Murehwa, an agricultural village, where he received his primary and secondary education.
 His instructing career began in 1994 at the primary school in Munamba.
 Since that time he has become one of the most respected players and tutors in Zimbabwe and Europe.
 His music influenced many Marimba-bands who adopted his style of playing.
 He enjoys high cultural reputation by doing different programs including the organisation of international music trips, several Marimba workshops and the large Marimba Festival which he has been organising for seven years in Harare and where approx. 200 Marimba players take part.
 His ability to work in very different situations show his professional know-how.
 Under his direction several music students made it to the top of the Marimba play art.

 Concerts with the instruments: